taih304/Linux-Shell/Platforms interaction/ThingsBoard/Widget.md

 Update attribute widgets have been covered so far are ``Update shared double attribute`` and ``Update shared integer attribute``.

 Check **Example: Create a double share attribute of a device then connect it to the Update shared double attribute widget in dashboard** in [Device attributes](https://github.com/TranPhucVinh/Linux-Shell/tree/master/Platforms%20interaction/ThingsBoard#device-attributes) for implementation of this.

+# Map

+**Step 1**: Create a map form map widget, then connect the device to that widget

+**Step 2**: Choose the timeseries from that device with valid longitude and latitude to be displayed as the longitude and latitude on the map.

+**Implementation**: Not yet implemented in Linux Bash Shell framework, check [the corresponding implementation in Python](https://github.com/TranPhucVinh/Python/blob/master/Platforms%20interaction/ThingsBoard/MQTT.md#map-widget).